thancock20/computer-science-and-web-development/courses/git-and-github/reflections.md

     It's easy to return the code to how it was at an earlier commit, so if something breaks it's an easy fix.
 Especially if you commit at each logical change.

-Now that you have your workspace set up, what do you want to try using Git for?

-    Fill in your answer here